Harvard and Jake’s Resume Templates: why their LinkedIn-like structure wins recruiter attention

 Harvard resume template: best for students and early-career professionals

-If you’re a student, recent graduate, or just starting your career, the Harvard Resume Template is ideal for you.
+If you’re a student, recent graduate, or just starting your career, the Harvard Resume Template tends to fit well.

 The Harvard format keeps things clean and recruiter-friendly: a simple one-column structure, text-only design, and bullet points that highlight real accomplishments (think: “Led a research project that secured $10K in funding”), all making it fully ATS-compatible.